 Ventura County Farmworker Household Assistance Program Still Accepting Applications

 Because of COVID, many Ventura County farmworkers are experiencing financial stress because they have lost their jobs, experienced reduced work hours or have had to stay home to care for ill family members.
 The Farmworker Household Assistance Program (FHAP) in Ventura County aids farmworkers who may be in danger of losing their homes due to the COVID pandemic.
-The FHAP deadline for farmworkers to apply has closed (September 30), but qualified households may still apply and will be placed on a waiting list for grant awards.
+The FHAP deadline for farmworkers to apply has closed (September 30), but qualified households may still apply and be placed on a waiting list.

 FHAP provides a grant up to $1,500 per eligible household.
 Qualified applicants must be low-income agricultural workers who have lived in Ventura County for at least the last 30 days.
 Applicants will need to provide proof of COVID-related financial losses such as:

 - Reduced work hours/layoffs/workplace closures

 - Inability to work due to COVID-19 infection

 - Missed work due to lack of child care or school closures

 - Unexpected expenses due to government health orders or the need to self-quarantine